 Seniors Spectacles Scheme

-The Seniors Spectacles Scheme will be abolished from 1 July 2018.
+The Seniors Spectacles Scheme was abolished from 1 July 2018.

 Low Vision Aids Scheme